top of page

 In response to this uncertainty, some families choose a preparatory step before committing to travel or treatment.

-This typically involves seeking input from an independent U.S. cancer specialist—often someone with academic training or appointments at a top 5 leading cancer centers such as MD Anderson—to review records remotely and help clarify whether escalation is necessary now, later, or not at all.
+This typically involves seeking input from an independent U.S. cancer specialist—often someone with academic training or appointments at a top 5 leading cancer centers such as MD Anderson— who reviews submitted medical records and produces a structured report designed to be shared with and discussed by the patient's local treating team.

 Since 2016, Medebound HEALTH has connected over 3,000 families worldwide mostly from Asia and Middle East with independent U.S.-licensed physicians who are currently affiliated with or have trained at the top 5 U.S. cancer centers, such as Memorial Sloan Kettering, MD Anderson, Mayo Clinic,and Dana-Farber, etc...